jagnani73/Task-Master_Collate/README.md

 ### Description:

 This is a **MERN-Stack Web-Application** deployed on **Heroku**.
 It was built as the selection task for [_Collate_](https://collate.co.in/).
 It is an application that tracks your progress for the corresponding tasks that you have created in it.
 The application has user authentication.
 There is a visualised display of the progress of each task.
 Each task has a _Title, Content, Progress, CreatedAt, EditedAt_.
-There a fuly functioning CRUD for the notes.
+There is a fully functioning CRUD for the notes.

 ---